 Utrecht University Botanic Gardens, Utrecht

-The Utrecht University Botanic Gardens have consisted of two locations since 1987: the main Botanical Garden Fort Hoofddijk in Uithof, Utrecht, and the Von Gimborn Arboretum (52.0325°N 5.3093°E) in nearby Doorn.
-Both locations are open to the public.
+The Utrecht University Botanic Gardens, an institution with a rich history dating back to the 17th century, have evolved into a significant center for botanical research and public enjoyment.
+Since 1987, the gardens have consisted of two primary locations: the main Botanical Garden at Fort Hoofddijk in De Uithof, Utrecht, and the Von Gimborn Arboretum in Doorn.
+Both sites are open to visitors and serve as vital spaces for education and conservation.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Utrecht.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.